tarwn/lessthandot-hugo/blogs/content/posts/2012-04-22-review-worm-the-first-digital.md

 The book takes you through how the Conficker worm started to infect computers to the cat and mouse game that followed between the Conficker creator and the Conficker Cabal.
 Also covered is a general history of worms and viruses/virii so that you can see that each virus is based on some elements of the previous one.

 The book is only 245 pages and it is a very easy read with a nice size font.
-If you don&#8217;t know anything about Conficker, I think this is a good book to read.
-If you already know about Conficker and followed it then I don&#8217;t think you will find a lot of new things in this book that have not been discussed before, however I think that this book will still be of interest to you, the Conficker Cabal stuff was the most interesting part to me
+If you don't know anything about Conficker, I think this is a good book to read.
+If you already know about Conficker and followed it then I don't think you will find a lot of new things in this book that have not been discussed before, however I think that this book will still be of interest to you, the Conficker Cabal stuff was the most interesting part to me

 In the end I would recommend this book and I think you will enjoy it.